9 Minute Read

 Calculating the replacement cost can be tricky.
 To be sure you have a good estimate, use the next three steps to calculate the closest estimate.

 First, take the square footage of your home and multiply it by local construction costs.
 You can find these costs on most construction companies’ websites, or you can ask your independent insurance agent to look up those costs for you.

 Next, use an online calculator to get a second estimate.
-Craftsman Book Company has a free online calculator that uses your home’s square footage, building materials and number of rooms to give you a good replacement cost estimate.
+There are free online calculators that use your home’s square footage, building materials and number of rooms to give you a good replacement cost estimate.

 Third, once you have your own estimate, ask a professional to give you theirs.
 An expert independent insurance agent, like one of our Endorsed Local Providers, will know the local area and can help you calculate a very close estimate of the replacement cost.

 When you finally have an accurate replacement cost, you should check it every couple of years.
 To do that, be sure to watch for these five factors that affect replacement costs.

 1. New building codes that were set up after your home was built